atlantis-nova/simtag/README.md

-# simtag, soft tag filtering made easy
+# simtag, semantic tag filtering made easy

 The following library is based on the following technical article (*WIP), and aims to introduce a new method of **tag search** that uses co-occurrent relationships to maximize the overall relevance of the tags.